qiyitang71/compiler-bug-impact/README.md

 ```
 2. (Optional) Customize the Debian apps

-The default Debian apps are afl and libraw, but if you want to analyse the impact on other Debian apps, you can edit `/home/user42/compiler-bug-impact/scripts/build/tasks-small.json` by choosing Debian apps listed in
+The default Debian apps are afl and libraw, but if you want to analyse the impact on other Debian apps, you can edit `/home/user42/compiler-bug-impact/scripts/build/tasks-small.json` by choosing any one of the Debian apps listed in
 `/home/user42/compiler-bug-impact/scripts/build/tasks-full.json`.
+It is suggested to limit the total number to 2 or 3 in order to complete the evaluation in a reasonable amount of time.

-3. Run the example with bug id
+3. Run the analysis by specifying the bug id

 The bug id has to be one of our 45 bugs listed in `/home/user42/compiler-bug-impact/scripts/bug_list`, e.g., 12189.
 ```